ColeZer8/todaymatters-turbo/plan_and_progress/2025-11-29-drag-and-drop-panels.md

 ## Progress

 - 2025-11-29: Reviewed Expo 54 stack (RN 0.81.4, Reanimated 4.1.0), noted missing gesture-handler dependency, and documented recommended drag-and-drop approach in docs/drag-and-drop-panels.md.
+- 2025-11-29: Added build-routine specific guide with UX goals and implementation checklist in docs/build-routine-drag.md.
+- 2025-11-29: Implemented drag-and-drop on the Build Routine page using a new DraggableRoutineList organism (Gesture Handler + Reanimated), wrapped app root in GestureHandlerRootView, and updated docs with implementation status.
+- 2025-11-29: Iteration—removed visible drag handle, relying on long-press anywhere on the card; removed outer list panel per UX feedback.

 ## Verification